-- 3 step routines that are consistent across the school eg for lining up, assembly we promote a consistent approach to behaviour. (see appendix 1) - Recognition board to promote positive behaviour. - Whole class reward systems - Meet and Greet children - Build positive relationships and show interest in the children's lives - Focus on effort not achievement - Growth Mindset - Persistence, consistency and always following through with poor behaviour - Celebration when children go above and beyond expectations - Weekly above and beyond assemblies
+- 3 step routines that are consistent across the school eg for lining up, assembly we promote a consistent approach to behaviour. (see appendix 1) - Recognition board to promote positive behaviour. - Whole class reward systems - Meet and Greet children - Build positive relationships and show interest in the children's lives - Focus on effort not achievement - Growth Mindset - We are persistent, consistent and following through with poor behaviour always. - We celebrate when children go above and beyond expectations - Weekly above and beyond assemblies